Qwerty8199/spring-assignments/demo/README.md

-Assignment 3 - Spring AOP - logging Aspect
+3 - Logging Aspect
+4 - Use different database configurations based on the active profile 5 - Spring Actuator